nebosvod/eve-custom-launcher/README.md

 # eve-custom-launcher
 ## How to use
-* Place eveCustomLauncher.exe in a folder where exefile.exe located (/bin for old clients, /SharedCache/tq/bin for new clients)
+* Download and run **eveCustomLauncher.exe**
+* **Important: do not place eveCustomLauncher.exe in *bin* folder of your game client, CCP launcher will probably delete it.**
-* Run **eveCustomLauncher.exe /CreateProfile** to create profile data file
+* Use "Save profile" button to create a profile file
-* Run **eveCustomLauncher.exe /profile:PathToProfile** to load an existing profile
+* Double-click profile file to run game
-* Run **eveCustomLauncher.exe** without parameters to just load game without saving anything
+* Use "Run EVE client" button to start game without saving anything